ihuaylupo/manning-smia/chapter4/README.md

 # Go into the repository
 $ cd chapter4/licensing-service

-# Install dependencies
+# To build the code examples for Chapter 4 as a docker image, open a command-line
+# window and execute the following command:
-$ mvn install
+$ mvn clean package dockerfile:build

 # Run the app using the docker-compose up command.
 Remember, you need to execute
 #the command on the root folder of the project where the docker-compose.yml is.